datazoompuc/datazoom.social/README.md

 a given year.
 It processes and generates panel data from the PNAD (National Household Sample Survey) dataset for specified years and quarters.
-The function also reads the data and divides all the observations by which panel they belong (variable `V1014` tells us that).
+The function also reads the data and divides all the observations by which panel they belong (variable `V1014` shows that).
 The goal is to organize and store the data frames in a structured manner for further analysis.

 The function performs by the following steps: